felixduvallet/ros-travis-integration/README.md

 Improvements & issues are welcome via pull requests and the issue tracker.

-In addition, this repository contains several example (trivial) ROS packages that served as a development sandbox.
+In addition, this repository contains several example (trivial) ROS packages that serve as example packages for Travis to build and test.
+They also showcase how to correctly handle dependencies (system and source).

 [![Build Status](https://travis-ci.org/felixduvallet/ros-travis-integration.svg?branch=master)](https://travis-ci.org/felixduvallet/ros-travis-integration)

 # Installation instructions

-To enable Travis continuous integration for your ROS package, you must copy two files to the *root* of your repository:
+To enable Travis continuous integration for your ROS package, first copy these files to the *root* of your repository:
  - .travis.yml: The script that tells Travis CI what to build.
  - dependencies.rosinstall: A wstool-generated list of source dependencies